WHRDB/WLAM-Net/README.md

 # WLAM-Net: A Wavelet-driven Locally Adaptive Mamba Network for Cropland Change Detection

-This repository contains the official implementation of the paper: "WLAM-Net: Wavelet-driven Locally Adaptive Mamba Network for Cropland Change Detection", which has been submitted to *IEEE Transactions on Geoscience and Remote Sensing (TGRS)*.
+This repository contains the official implementation of the paper: "WLAM-Net: Wavelet-driven Locally Adaptive Mamba Network for Cropland Change Detection", which has been submitted to *Pattern Recognition*.

 **Authors:** [Haoran Wang], [Hao Bai], [Da Wu], [Jiaen Chen], [Xuewen Wang] ,[Yuchen Zheng]